XFox111/backbone/README.md

 - **SignalR**: `/ws` - WebSocket endpoint for real-time communication.
 - **POST**: `/send?id={connectionId}` - HTTP POST endpoint for sending data to the receiver.

-Body of the `/send` endpoint must be of type `Content-Type: application/json`.
+> [!NOTE]
+> For more details on API implementation, restrictions and responses, see [`Program.cs`](/Program.cs) source file.

 ### Key points

-- The arbitrary channel for `connectionId` tranmission should be as secure as possibe (preferably an offline channel), since posession of `connectionId` can pose a security threat.
+- The arbitrary channel for `connectionId` tranmission should be as secure as possibe (preferably an offline channel), since posession of the `connectionId` can pose a security threat.
 - Connection between Backbone and receiver preferably should be re-established after every transmission to avoid replay attacks.
+- Data sent via HTTP POST is stored in memory only until it is delivered to the receiver.
+If the receiver is not connected, the data will be discarded (the call still will be resolved with HTTP 200 OK).
+- Data sent via HTTP POST (regardless whether it's an HTTP or HTTPS) *must be* end-to-end encrypted by the sender.

 ## Related papers